sadamczyk/ld49/notes.md

 # Ludum Dare 49 - Theme: Unstable - Notes

-General:
+Ideas:
 - Top-down 2D actiony Zelda-type game again?

-Ideas:
 - insanity? meter that gradually goes up, and bad stuff happens, once it becomes full?
 	- like losing hitpoints, weird screen effects, slowdown, enemy "fakes" duplicating, that don't do damage, but confuse, worsened vision etc.
 - movement is "unstable" in some way? balancing over a bridge, winds pushing the character etc?